Chapter 31: Human Circulatory System

 The human circulatory system demonstrates the organisational complexity of the human.
 It is made up of a number of different tissues organised into organs such as the heart, arteries, arterioles, capillaries, venules and veins.

-The Human Circulatory System Notes Page
+Chapter 31: Human Circulatory System Notes Page

 - Open Circulatory System: blood is pumped from a simple heart and flows out of blood vessels and around tissue cells of the organism, e.g. invertebrates, such as insects.
 The blood is then returned to the heart via small pores called ostia.